 I’m Lisa Ring, your candidate to represent the 1st Congressional District of Georgia in Washington, D.C.
-I am a mother of four, a military spouse, a military mom, and a former corrections officer...
+I am a mother of four, a military mom, and a former corrections officer.
 I am the new face of politics.
 We have all had enough of the partisan bickering and political egos dominating our public policies.
 Now is the time for us to stand up for the issues that impact our daily lives.
-We are tired of worrying if we will be able to afford health care; or if, after honorably serving our country, we will be employable.
-We are frustrated that we work full-time and still can’t pay our bills, and that higher education is only within our reach if we indebt ourselves with crushing student loans.
+We are tired of worrying if we will be able to afford health care, or if, after honorably serving our country, we will be employable.
+We are frustrated that we work full-time and still can’t pay our bills, and that higher education is only within our reach if we take on crushing student loans.

 I will fight for policies that serve the needs of hard-working families and to regain the funding we need to realize our potential.
 Together, we will make our district one that works for all of us, where no one gets left behind.
 Each person deserves to live with dignity, opportunity, security, and freedom.

 With integrity, strength, and vision, we will fight to protect the interests of all voters and their families.
 Stand with me to make your voice heard and to shape public policy to reflect OUR values.